uug-ai/.github/profile/README.md

 Cool, you are building vision models!
 But can you deploy 📦 and scale 🚀 them?
 You are not alone.
 Together with uug.ai, we scale machine learning models and computer vision algorithms to transform vision into innovative and impactful solutions, enriching lives and industries.

 At uug.ai we are bringing machine learning for vision to life by implementing tools such as `kerberos.io` to scale a video network of ip cameras, applying MLOps best pratices to scale machine learning models through `kubernetes` and `docker` and making models interactive through custom user interfaces and industry specific use cases (e.g. `facial access control`).
-In the end a machine learning model with a UI, is just a model that nobody can use.
+In the end a machine learning model with a UI and that cannot scale, is just a model that nobody can use.

 ## Our products